Patreon/patreon-wordpress/readme.txt

 == Changelog ==

-= 1.9.13 =
+= 1.9.14 =

-* Fixed: Success message no longer shows when the connection fails
+* Fixed: Webhook deletion logic no longer gets stuck in a loop when the API returns a 404 - such responses are now treated as successful deletions
-* Fixed: Stopped unnecessary creator token refreshes
-* Added: Automatic check to re-verify broken connections
-* Improved: Connection error message is now more informative
+* Added: Query parameter to POST api/oauth2/token requests to indicate if the refresh is for a creator access token, for improved API-side debugging